dotnet/tye/docs/reference/commandline/tye-undeploy.md

 ## Options

-- `-i|--interactive`

-    Does an interactive undeploy that will prompt for deletion of each resource.

 - `-n|--namespace`

     Specifies the Kubernetes namespace for deployment.
 Overrides a namespace value set in `tye.yaml`.

+- `-i|--interactive`

+    Does an interactive undeploy that will prompt for deletion of each resource.

 - `-v|--verbosity <Debug|Info|Quiet>`

     The verbosity of logs emitted by `tye undeploy`.
 Defaults to Info.

+- `--tags <tags>`

+    Filter the group of running services by tag.

 - `--what-if`